ExchangeUnion/xud-docker/README.md

 ./xud.sh -b your-feature-branch
 ```

-Or they need to build images of your-feature-branch test like you do it locally.

 ### Test on cloud

-We know running simnet, testnet and mainnet simultaneously on personal computer is nearly impossible.
-So we provide a convenient `tools/test` to let your test your-feature-branch on cloud (We only support Google Cloud for now)
+Running simnet, testnet and mainnet simultaneously is resource heavy.
+We provide a convenient `tools/test` script to test your-feature-branch in the cloud.
+Currently, only Google Cloud is supported.

 1. Download `google-cloud-sdk` on your machine.
-2. Running `gcloud init` to login to your Google account and choose the project and region
+2. Run `gcloud init` to login to your Google account and choose the project and region

 ```
 $PROJECT_DIR/tools/test --on-cloud <network>